A Zero Added Loss Multiplexing (ZALM) Source Simulation: The ZALM Source Model

 \subsubsection{Polarising Beam Splitter}

 The polarising beam splitter has a single input port\footnote{Vacuum noise is not modelled in the PBS.}, which may receive 0, 1, or 2 photons, and two output ports which may emit 0, 1, or 2 photons depending on how many photons were received, and their polarisation.
 The output ports from the polarising beam splitters are each connected to a dedicated DWDM filter.
 The output at the polarising beam splitters determine which of the four Bell states the quantum system is in (but not its fidelity).
-See Fig. \ref{fig:bell_states} for details.
+See Fig.~\ref{fig:bell_states} for details.

-If both photons are indistinguishable, they will exit the same port on both the beam splitter and the polarising beam splitter and will therefore create a $|\Phi\rangle+$ or $|\Phi\rangle-$ Bell state depending on whether they exited the $I_{+}$ or $I_{-}$ arm of the beam splitter.
-Photon Number Resolving detectors will be required to register the double click.
+If both photons are indistinguishable, they will exit the same port on both the beam splitter and the polarising beam splitter and will therefore create a $|\Phi^+\rangle$ or $|\Phi^-\rangle$ Bell state depending on whether they exited the $I_{+}$ or $I_{-}$ arm of the beam splitter.
+Photon-number-resolving detectors will be required to register the double click.

 Otherwise, there is a 50\% chance that the photons will both exit the same port of the beam splitter but different ports of the polarising beam splitter.
-In this scenario a $|\Psi\rangle+$ Bell state will be created as both photons will have the same phase.
+In this scenario a $|\Psi^+\rangle$ Bell state will be created as both photons will have the same phase.

 In the final scenario, both photons will exit separate ports on the beam splitter, where one photon will exit the H arm of one of the polarising beam splitters and the second photon the V arm of the other polarising beam splitter.
-This will produce a $|\Psi\rangle-$ Bell state as there is a phase difference between both photons.
-See Table \ref{tab:bell_states} for a description of the polarisation encoded Bell states.
+This will produce a $|\Psi^-\rangle$ Bell state as there is a phase difference between both photons.
+See Table \ref{tab:bell_states} for a description of the polarisation-encoded Bell states.